-Tenant Board Member, Arawak Walton Housing AssociationElizabeth Webster became a Tenant Board Member of Arawak Walton Housing Association in Manchester in 2020.
+Co-optee to the Board, Arawak Walton Housing AssociationElizabeth Webster became a Tenant Board Member of Arawak Walton Housing Association in Manchester in 2020.
 The organisation is a small, independent BME Housing Association which made it a real draw for Elizabeth.
 It allows her to engage with a host of different projects within local BME communities as well as offering lived experiences when deciding on strategic direction for the organisation.
 As a tenant, Elizabeth offers excellent insight into what customers expect form a housing association landlord and can offer direction and oversight on how to most effectively support their tenants.

 With 19 years’ experience of working in film, television, theatre and live music events, Elizabeth has a myriad of experience working with different sections of the community in a professional capacity.